1. What information will

 G. Non-personal information we record (use of

 used on the Web site.
-Cookies are small programs placed on the
+Persistent cookies are small programs placed on the

 user's computer that track the user's whereabouts.
-If you do
+The Web site does use session

-During your visit, our Web operating system will record:
+The Web site does collect some non-personal information.
+During your visit, our system will record:

 - The Internet domain for your Internet service, such as